openlyrics/openlyrics/docs/source/dataformat.rst

 Metadata
 --------

-Metadata is **mandatory** and should be present in every song.
-The metadata is useful in the debugging of OpenLyrics implementations in applications.
+Metadata **should** be present in every song.
+This should ease debugging applications using OpenLyrics.

 Metadata is enclosed in the ``<song>`` tag as attributes::